jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folders.md

 Technologies
 ------------

-The 4<sup>th</sup> level in the namespacing denotes what [technology](api.md#-apis) is used.
+The 4<sup>th</sup> level in the namespacing denotes which [technology](api.md#-apis) is used.
 It is sort of analogous to a file extension.
 You might find two assemblies: one *platform-independent* and one *platform-specific*.

 - JJ.Data.Calendar
 - JJ.Data.Calendar.[__NHibernate__](api.md#nhibernate)